eu-nebulous/sal/README.md

 - detailed description of the action during which it happened

 # NebulOuS Development
-Note that there is additional documentation for Nebulous development is provided [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/deployment-manager-sal-1).
+Note that there is additional documentation for NebulOuS development is provided [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/deployment-manager-sal-1).
-For preset Nebulous environment for testing and development, you can find more information on how to access SAL [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/sal-in-nebulous-k8s), and regarding ProActive [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/proactive-in-nebulous-k8s)
+For preset NebulOuS environment for testing and development, you can find more information on how to access SAL [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/sal-in-nebulous-k8s), and regarding ProActive [here](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/proactive-in-nebulous-k8s)

 # NebulOus scenario
-This section describes how the Deployment Manager and Execution Adapter support the Nebulous scenario.
+This section describes how the Deployment Manager and Execution Adapter support the NebulOuS scenario.
 It outlines the sequence of SAL operations provided to facilitate NebulOuS deployment and execution.
 For more information on using SAL endpoints, refer to the [SAL Endpoint Documentation](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#31-using-sal-rest-endpoints).

 Developers can utilize the provided [Postman collection](https://github.com/eu-nebulous/sal/blob/main/resources/SAL%20for%20Nebulous.postman_collection.json) to get started with the endpoints or consult the previous [documentation](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/sal-postman-testing-scenario) for further details on the testing scenario.